networknt/light-doc/content/tutorial/eventuate/todo-list/_index.md

 has query side service to retrieve all the todo items for display in the web single page application.

+This example can be found at [light-example-4j][].

+There are five parts in this projects:

+* common module define domain object and event object across module both command side and query side

+* Command side API implemented on top of light-eventuate-4j to build and publish events.

+* Command side microservice (Restful based or hybrid based) to trigger command API

+* Query side API implemented on top of light-eventuate-4j to define the event handles and subscribe events and process by defined event handles.

+* Query side microservice (Restful based or hybrid based) to trigger query API.

 The following steps will assume you know the basic about light-eventuate-4j as well as light-rest-4j and light-hybrid-4j as we are going to build services in RESTful style and Hybrid RPC style.